 7. Change how you format your writing

-As you’re editing the pages you’d like to have rank for a featured snippet, you need to do the following:
+As you’re editing the pages you’d like to have ranked for a featured snippet, you need to do the following:

 Create text at the top of the page for the snippet

-That text needs to clearly answers the question in 40-60 words.
+That text needs to clearly answer the question in 40-60 words.
 SEMrush analyzed nearly 7 million Featured Snippets.
 And they found that the most Featured Snippets are 40-60 words long.
 2.

 HTML is your friend.
 Make sure to use it

-Format your text with clear clear headers and subheaders (using H1s and H2s, etc) , or bulleted lists if that’s the type of snippet you’re going after.
+Format your text with clear headers and subheaders (using H1s and H2s, etc), or bulleted lists if that’s the type of snippet you’re going after.

 Answer the question completely